Licensure & Certification

 When to Submit Applications

 Organizations may submit an application at any time during the year.
 However, except for emergency applications, submitted applications will only be evaluated at three times throughout the year.
+Emergency applications can be submitted only by providers currently funded by ADAMH.
 Here are the evaluation dates:

 • April 3, 2023 - Operational/Programmatic requests